 In this regard, WMO Secretary-General Petteri Taalas warned that "the latest data on La Niña confirm regional climate projections that point to a worsening of the devastating drought in the Horn of Africa, the consequences of which will affect millions of people".
 An estimated 18 million people are facing severe famine as a result of the worst drought in 40 years in that region.

-La Niña and El Niño
+La Niña vs. El Niño

-"La Niña" is a very cold sea surface temperature anomalies in the tropical Pacific and is part of a natural phenomenon called El Niño-Southern Oscillation (ENSO).
+"La Niña" is a very cold sea surface temperature anomaly in the tropical Pacific and is part of a natural phenomenon called El Niño-Southern Oscillation (ENSO).
 "La Niña" is the negative (cold) phase.
 Meanwhile, the warm phase is "El Niño", which generates very high temperatures in the Tropical Pacific and also induces wind changes at a global level.